1957: RCA Victor released “(Let Me Be Your) Teddy Bear,” the lead single from Elvis Presley’s soundtrack album, Loving You.

 1965: The Rolling Stones’ first live recordings were released in the UK as the band’s last official EP, Got Live If You Want It!.
 The recording had been made in early March at Liverpool and Manchester during the Stones’ British tour earlier that year.

-1965: It was announced that the Beatles would be made Members of the Order of the British Empire by Queen Elizabeth.
+1965: It was announced that the Beatles would receive Members of the Order of the British Empire awards from Queen Elizabeth.
 The band held a press conference the next day to discuss the honor and protests poured into Buckingham Palace, particularly from previous recipients, some of whom returned their medals in protest.
 Canadian MP Hector Dupuis complained at being “on the same level as vulgar nincompoops.”

 1966: The Rolling Stones had their third #1 on the Billboard Hot 100 with “Paint It Black.”